programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 ### Training the Model

-Although we have created a `cnn_learner` model, we haven't actually trained the model yet.
+Although we have created a `vision_learner` model, we haven't actually trained the model yet.
 This is done using a `fit` method.
 Training is the process which allows the computer vision model to 'learn' how to predict the correct labels for the data.
 There are different ways we can now train (fit) this model.
 To start with, we'll use the `fine_tune` method.
 In this example the only thing we'll pass to the fine tune method is the number of epochs to train for.
 Each pass through the entire dataset is an 'epoch'.
 The amount of time the model takes to train will depend on where you are running this code and the resources available.
 Again, we will cover the details of all of these components below.

 ```python
 learn.fine_tune(5)